oalexander6/smart-rle/README.md

 consecutive bytes with a run length to occur more frequently than with base-10.
 This also further improves the compression ratio.

+The delimiter is always encoded as the first byte of the output.
+If the input is empty, then the delimiter is not specified and an empty output is returned.
+For decoding, the delimiter is always pulled from the first byte.

 ## Examples
 For each example, the chosen delimitter is `.` and the possible input characters are a-z, A-Z, and 0-9.

    `asdf` > `asdf`
    `asdddf` > `asdddf` (no swap because .3.d is longer than ddd) `asdddddf` > `as.5.df`

+## Todo
+Eliminate the restriction on not having the delimiter in the input by allowing it to be present if two are specified in a row.